vitiugin/mlcrids/zagreb_earthquake/zagreb_damage.md

 #### Approach (K-20)

+Multilingual

 great earthquakes shaken Croatia, *part of Zagreb has no electricity*, **damaged cathedral tower** and **numerous building buildings**. **hospitals** and **churches, including the iconic Zagreb cathedral**, are also affected. a third earthquake shrewd Zagreb: there are *no electricity* and *water* in some parts, **damaged hospital** ribs and holy spirit

+English

+*5.3 quake* left *17 injured* in Zagreb, Croatia, the biggest one to shake the capital in 143 years. **many buildings in the city centre suffered damage**. the **top of one of the cathedral's two spires collapsing**. *5.3 quake* is the largest to affect the city in 140 years.

 #### Baseline

+Multilingual

 strong earthquake hit Zagreb, **fell the top of the cathedral**. **hospitals** and **churches, including Zagreb cathedral**, are also affected. *army came out on the streets* of Zagreb engaged in cleaning the ruins. *red cross started with the division of food for all citizens* who can not return to their homes.

+English

+the *5.3-magnitude quake* is the largest to affect the city in 140 years. **my house has a few cracks in the wall **but we're fine and safe. *5.3 quake* left *17 injured* in Zagreb, Croatia, the biggest one to shake the capital in 143 years.

 #### Centroid

+Multilingual

 Croatia had an *earthquake of magnitude 5.3* and it was *registered 7 kilometers from the capital Zagreb*, generating **significant damage** to the in. a *6.0 magnitude earthquake* is registered in.
 Zagreb- Croatia, **material damage is considerable**

+English

+a *magnitude 5.3 earthquake occurred this morning around 05:24 utc, just a few kilometers north of.
+Zagreb*, Croatia. the **quake shook Zagreb's maternity ward and children's hospital this morning**. it's cold over there. they are *asking for blankets for all the new mums*.

 #### CX\_DB8

+Multilingual

 croatia, **material damage is considerable**. one **buildings were damaged**, including the **iconic zagreb cathedral** of earthquakes *injuries* and significant

+English

+is a m captures shop childrens hospital you just en lots of damage and some damage in the earthquake in zagreb cracked i

 #### Nafi SotA

+Multilingual

 croatia had an earthquake of *magnitude 5.3* and it was registered *7 kilometers from the capital zagreb*, generating **significant damage** to the in the information street **damages basilica** in the zagr street .